kyleslugg/NYPL-Takehome/README.md

 - Retrieve excerpts of both datasets for a specified time window;
 - Using geodata derived from DCP's [LION](https://data.cityofnewyork.us/City-Government/LION/2v4z-66xt) basemap, map the street intersections used on film permits to precise locations;
 - Map both daily 311 complaints and an indicator of daily filming activity onto tax blocks using the ; and
-- Measure deviations from baseline 311 call activity (by blocks and aggregates thereof) at times when filming is active
+- Measure deviations from baseline 311 call activity (by blocks and aggregates thereof) at times when filming is active (after the fact).

 This specific workflow: